CantideKurogami/Cantide-cs61/README.md

-# Cantide-games101-hw
+# My first project on GitHub
-Cantide's games101 hw
+This repository contains files that showcase my hw of games101